“What have I done??”

-Let them practice counting dinosaurs and read dinosaur alphabet books.
+Let them play with alien slime, practice counting dinosaurs, or read dinosaur alphabet books.
 (Or whatever they’re into.
 We have some big dino fans at my house.)

 Following your child’s interests helps them become more engaged and a part of the learning process.
 Plus, it helps them develop a love of learning that can last a lifetime.

 4. Keep an Eye Open for Learning Opportunities

 Another good tip for homeschooling Kindergarten is to make sure that you keep an eye out for learning opportunities.
 One of the best things about homeschooling is that you can learn everywhere.